Back-to-School- 10 Key Ways to Maintain Children’s Sleep Hygiene

 - Do not allow kids to consume caffeine after 4 p.m. or within six hours of bedtime – Caffeine has a half-life of four to six hours, which means it should still be helping you stay awake four to six hours after you take it.
 Consuming caffeine too close to bedtime makes it hard to fall asleep.

-- Be mindful of teenager’s unique sleep clock – If you have teenagers in the house, keep in mind that most teens’ biology will not allow them to fall asleep any earlier than 10:30 or 11 p.m.
+- Be mindful of teenagers’ unique sleep clock – If you have teenagers in the house, keep in mind that most teens’ biology will not allow them to fall asleep any earlier than 10:30 or 11 p.m.
 And teens need eight-10 hours of sleep per night.

 As a lead researcher on sleep and fatigue in children undergoing cancer treatment and brain tumor survivors, sleep is a major focus for Dr. Crabtree’s work.
 She recently spoke at a TedX Talk in Memphis on how very early school start times are detrimental to the health of teenagers as well as those around them.
-Dr. Crabtree underscores how insufficient sleep in kids and adults contributes to making us overweight, sick and sluggish.
+Dr. Crabtree underscores how insufficient sleep in kids and adults contributes to making us overweight, sick, and sluggish.

-St. Jude Children’s Research Hospital is leading the way the world understands, treats and cures childhood cancer and other life-threatening diseases.
+St. Jude Children’s Research Hospital is leading the way the world understands, treats, and cures childhood cancer and other life-threatening diseases.
 It is the only National Cancer Institute-designated Comprehensive Cancer Center devoted solely to children.
 St. Jude is ranked the No. 1 pediatric cancer hospital by U.S. News & World Report.
-Treatments developed at St. Jude has helped push the overall childhood cancer survival rate from 20 percent to 80 percent since the hospital opened more than 50 years ago.
+Treatments developed at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to 80 percent since the hospital opened more than 50 years ago.
 St. Jude freely shares the breakthroughs it makes, and every child saved at St. Jude means doctors and scientists worldwide can use that knowledge to save thousands of more children.
 Families never receive a bill from St. Jude for treatment, travel, housing, and food — because all a family should worry about is helping their child live.
 To learn more, visit stjude.org or follow St. Jude on social media at @stjuderesearch.